reactive-python/reactpy/docs/source/guides/adding-interactivity/dangers-of-mutability/index.rst

     :lineno-start: 13

 This code mutates the ``position`` dictionary from the prior render instead of using the state variable's associated state setter.
-Without calling setter IDOM has no idea that the variable's data has been modified.
+Without calling setter ReactPy has no idea that the variable's data has been modified.
 While it can be possible to get away with mutating state variables, it's highly dicsouraged.
 Doing so can cause strange and unpredictable behavior.
 As a result, you should always treat the data within a state